octoenergy/octoenergy.github.io/_posts/2024-09-23-databricks-table-cost.markdown

     total_duration_ms,
     CASE
-        -- Categorizing dbt statements - if warehouse is running multiple dbt projects WHEN statement_text LIKE '%", "target_name": "prod"%' THEN 'PRODUCTION' ELSE 'OTHER'
+        -- Categorizing dbt statements - if warehouse is running multiple dbt projects WHEN statement_text LIKE '%", "target_name": "{PRODUCTION_PROJECT}"%' THEN 'PRODUCTION' ELSE 'OTHER'
     END AS dbt_project_category
 FROM